galaxyproject/galaxy-hub/src/events/gccbosc2018/collaboration/index.md

 *Clusters* are groups of CollaborationFest participants that coalesce around shared interests and they address common challenges related to those interests.
 Clusters form before, at the beginning of, and throughout CollaborationFest.
 In fact, CollaborationFest can be thought of as a two (or four) day jam of Brownian motion where clusters form, interact, and exchange ideas and members with each other.

-If you have an idea for a Cluster at ContributionFest then please send it to the CollaborationFest organizers.
+If you have an idea for a Cluster at ContributionFest then please send it to the [CollaborationFest organizers](/src/events/gccbosc2018/collaboration/index.md#collaborationfest-organizers).
 We'll post it here where CoFest participants can see it and then contact you.
 We recommend that clusters have a an online communications channel (like Gitter), and that you meet online at least once during the week or two before GCCBOSC starts.

 Please note that many clusters will form *during* CollaborationFest.
-We'll encourage that.
+We encourage that.
 The clusters listed here will just have a head start.

 ## JBrowse